danieltuzes/pip_package_demo/README.md

    issue `pip install -e .` This will place a link to your python `site-packages` folder which will tell to look for the library's content not directly in the `site-packages`, but where you cloned the repo.
+You need to manually add the git_subm_demo package.
 2. **from a package distribution you already have locally**.
    This can happen if you download the package distribution files, somebody sent you the files or you create the package files yourself (see below).
    Useful if pip and python doesn't have internet access